-Table 5 Mean design wall U values - Scotland(1)
+Table 5 Mean design wall U values - Scotland (1)

+Construction U value

-U value (W·m -2 ·K -1)
+(W·m -2 ·K -1 )

-0.19
+Notional dwelling 0.19

-0.19
+New dwelling simplified method 0.19

-0.19
+Extension to dwelling 0.19

-0.22

-0.23
+Stand-alone building < 50 m to a dwelling 0.22

+New non-dwellings limit for shell and fit-out 0.23

-0.25
+New dwelling limit 0.25

-0.27
+New non-domestic limit 0.27

-0.30
+Notional non-dwelling 0.30

-(1) Flexible approaches on existing buildings are given in the Technical Handbooks..
+(1) Flexible approaches on existing buildings are given in the Technical Handbooks

 7.6 The system can maintain, or contribute to maintaining, continuity of thermal insulation at junctions between the wall and other building elements.
-For Accredited Construction details, the corresponding ψ -values (psi) given in BRE Information Paper IP 1/06, Table 3, may be used in carbon emission calculations in Scotland and Northern Ireland.
+For Accredited Construction details, the corresponding $\psi$ -values (psi) given in BRE Information Paper IP 1/06, Table 3, may be used in carbon emission calculations in Scotland and Northern Ireland.
 For new-build in England and Wales, these values should be increased by whichever is the greater of 0.02 or 25% for new dwellings and 0.04 or 50% for non-dwellings.
 Detailed guidance for other junctions and on limiting heat loss by air infiltration, can be found in:

-England and Wales - Approved Documents to Part L and, for new thermal elements to existing buildings, Accredited Construction Details (version 1.0)

-Scotland - Accredited Construction Details (Scotland)

-Northern Ireland - Accredited Construction Details (version 1.0).
+England and Wales - Approved Documents to Part L and, for new thermal elements to existing buildings, Accredited Construction Details (version 1.0) Scotland - Accredited Construction Details (Scotland) Northern Ireland - Accredited Construction Details (version 1.0).